JasonShuyinta/microservices/README.md

       exposure:
         include: resilience4j.circuitbreakers.stream
 ```
+The Cloud-Gateway service runs on port 8989.
+Basically all of your endpoints should point to this port, it is then the gateways job to redirect to the correct microservice at the correct location and port.

 ### CLOUD-CONFIG-SERVER
 It is used to centralize all of the common properties of the microservices in a single place.
 In this case, this cloud-config-server is fetching the properties from a GitHub repository (https://github.com/JasonShuyinta/cloud-config-server).
 In this way you don't need to repeat yourself.
 This as well needs to be annotated with @EnableDiscoveryClient and also @EnableConfigServer to let know Spring this is a configuration service.
+The Cloud-Config-Server runs on port 9196.

 ### ELK Stack
 To store and visualize logs of the microservices, the ELK (ElasticSearch, LogStash, Kibana) Stack was used, specifically version 8.6.0.